RitreshGirdhar/Github-actions-CI-demo/README.md

 # Github actions demo

-This demo application showing CI pipeline which will build java application and push maven package.
+This application showing how we could build CI pipeline using Github action workflow , which will build docker image and push to docker hub.

 CI yaml is one of the workflows which GitHub providing, check this to know more about  GITHUB actions.